krystal/kce-ccm/README.md

 ## Configuration

-The following environment variables are needed in order to communicate with the Katapult backend...
+The following environment variables are mandatory:

-* `KATAPULT_API_HOST` - the hostname for the API service
 * `KATAPULT_API_TOKEN` - the API token to use to authenticate with
 * `KATAPULT_ORGANIZATION_RID` - the organization RID for the cluster
 * `KATAPULT_DATA_CENTER_RID` - the data centre that the cluster is deployed in
 * `KATAPULT_NODE_TAG_RID` - the tag that has been applied to all worker nodes in the cluster

+The following environment variables are optional:

+* `KATAPULT_API_HOST` - the hostname for the API service

+A set of command line arguments are also available.
+Use --help to view these in full.

 ## Token